gekatateam/neptunus/plugins/outputs/kafka/README.md

     # if "none", messages are not compressed
     compression = "none"

+    # ack mode
+    # "none" - fire-and-forget, do not wait for acknowledgements
+    # "one" - wait for the leader to acknowledge the writes
+    # "all" - wait for the full ISR to acknowledge the writes
+    required_acks = "one"

     # if true, message timestamp takes from event timestamp
     # otherwise, it will be automatically set when writing the message
     keep_timestamp = false